SAVNET-ProblemStatement-Architecture/Inter-domain-SAVNET-Architecture/draft-wu-savnet-inter-domain-architecture-03.md

 * Last, the inter-domain SAVNET architecture should scale independently from the SAV information sources and the growth of the deployed Internet devices.

-The inter-domain SAVNET architecture can achive the goals outlined above as follows: SAV-specific Information can be communicated between ASes to carry the real forwarding paths of source prefixes and enpowers an AS to generate an accurate SAV table for the ASes which support the cummunication of SAV-specific Information.
+The inter-domain SAVNET architecture can achive the goals outlined above as follows: SAV-specific Information can be communicated between ASes to carry prefixes and their legitimate incoming interfaces and enpowers an AS to generate an accurate SAV table for the ASes which support the cummunication of SAV-specific Information.
 During the incremental/partial deployment period of the SAV-specific Information, the inter-domain SAVNET architecture can leverage the general information to generate the SAV table.
-Besides, it should proactively adapt to route changes in a timely manner.
+Moreover, it should proactively adapt to route changes in a timely manner.

 Other design goals, such as low operational overhead and easy implementation, are also very important and should be considered in specific protocols or protocol extensions and are out of scope for this document.